-To figure out the value of a Starpoint, we surveyed 18 Starwood and Marriott hotels across Canada to get a rough value for a point (here is the PDF with our results).
+To figure out the value of a point, we surveyed 18 Starwood and Marriott hotels across Canada to get a rough value for a point (here is the PDF with our results).

-All hotels stays were for a 3 night stay from Thursday to Sunday booked 3 weeks in advance, using the program’s flexible preferred rates.
-For our larger cities we surveyed two hotels: one in the downtown core and the other outside the downtown area (usually close to the airport).
+All hotel stays were for a 3 night stay from Thursday to Sunday booked 3 weeks in advance, using the program’s flexible preferred rates.
+For our larger cities, we surveyed two hotels: one in the downtown core and the other outside the downtown area (usually close to the airport).

-We came up with a value of 2.45 cents per point (to remove outliers, we removed the two highest and lowest results).
-On our average $2,000 month spend works out to 240,00 Starpoints per year for a value of $588.
-Less the annual fee of $120 – your annual return is $468, or 1.95%.
+We came up with a value of 0.01 cents per point (to remove outliers, we removed the two highest and lowest results).
+On our average $2,000 month spend, your rewards work out to 48,000 points annually, for a value of $480.
+Less the annual fee of $120 – your annual return is $360, or 1.5%.

-Starpoints can be used to book any flight on any airline with no blackout dates using SPG flights.
+Points can be used to book any flight on any airline with no blackout dates.

 While this is a convenient way to book flights as you don’t have to pay for anything, the value is generally not as good as using them for hotels.
 But then again, it does present another good way to use your points.

-Starpoints can be converted to many different airline programs.
+Points can be converted to many different airline programs.
 We’ll evaluate the return using the Aeroplan & Avios programs, where 3 SPG & Marriott points are worth 1 aeroplan mile.

-The following table shows various Aeroplan point values and the return for each one.
-Transferring to Aeroplan is done in increments of 20,000 points to maximize the value of the 5,000 point bonus – and the percent return is also based on the 20,000 dollars spent to get those points (this is on the base spend only).
+The following table shows various Aeroplan & Avios point values and the return for each one.
+Transferring to Aeroplan is done in increments of 60,000 points to maximize the value of the 15,000 point bonus – and the percent return is also based on the 30,000 dollars spent to get those points (this is on the base spend only).